This week’s tip is so simple, I honestly debated whether I should give it any attention.

 Some of you are still here?
 Okay…

 The end goal of mise en place is to have all of your ingredients ready to incorporate into your recipe before you get started mixing your batter or dough.
 So, the first thing I do (as you’ll see in the video around, say, the 6:25 mark) is to put my ingredients in the same order on my counter as they appear in the recipe.

 This is a way for me to double check that I actually have all of my ingredients, and to make sure that I have enough of each ingredient.

 Once my ingredients are lined up, I gather my tools (measuring cups, measuring spoons and bowls), and mix and measure, using — you guessed it — my trusty digital kitchen scale.
 For most of my pastry baking, this process goes something like this:

-- Cut butter into pieces and add butter directly to mixing bowl;
+- Add butter directly to mixing bowl;

 - Place sugar in a small bowl and set aside;

 - Combine “dry” ingredients (flour, leavening, salt, etc.) in one prep bowl, and put that bowl next to a second bowl that the dry ingredients will be sifted into;

 - Crack eggs into another prep bowl or jar;